rameshkr1994/Data-Science-Cookbook/PySpark.md

 ```python
 from pyspark.sql import SparkSession
 ```
-To actualpark session let's create a variable that by convention we call `spark`
+To actually start the Spark session let's create a variable that by convention we call `spark`
 ```python
 spark = SparkSession.builder.appName('Basics').getOrCreate()
 ```